stadelmanma/netl-ap-map-flow/examples/bulk-run-example.rst

 :code:`_start_simulations` handles the spawning of new processes if certain criteria are met.
 This method is only entered if :code:`_check_processes` registers that a simulation has completed.
 It first calculates the amount of free RAM based on the maximum requirement of currently running simulations.
 Then it enters a while loop to test spawn criteria, if either fail the method returns and while loop tests its own exit criteria and calls :code:`_check_processes` otherwise.
 Return conditions are if the number of current processes is greater than or equal to the number of CPUs or if all maps require more RAM than available.

-If both criteria are satisfied then a new process is spawned and its RAM requirement and the process are stored in two lists.
+If both criteria are satisfied then a new process is spawned and its RAM requirement and the process are stored.
 The method then waits for the duration specified by the :code:`spawn_delay` argument and checks to see if it can spawn any additional processes by retesting the same exit criteria defined above.
 This method and the one above work in conjunction to process all of the InputFiles generated by :code:`_combine_run_args`.